Microscopic Derivation of Ginzburg-Landau Theory and the BCS Critical Temperature Shift in a Weak Homogeneous Magnetic Field: Introduction and Main Results

 and say that our system is superconducting if $F^{\mathrm{BCS}}(B, T) < 0$, that is, if the minimal energy is strictly smaller than that of the normal state.
 In this work we are interested in the regime of weak magnetic fields $0 < B \ll 1$.
 Our goal is to obtain an asymptotic expansion of $F^{\mathrm{BCS}}(B, T)$ in powers of $B$ that allows us to derive Ginzburg--Landau theory, and to show how the BCS critical temperature depends on the magnetic field $B$.
 For our main results to hold, we need the following assumptions concerning the regularity of the interaction potential $V$.

 \begin{asmp} We assume that the interaction potential $V$ is a nonnegative, radial function such that $(1+|\cdot|^2) V\in L^\infty(\Rbb^3)$. \end{asmp}

-\begin{bem} Our main results Theorem~\ref{Main_Result} and Theorem~\ref{Main_Result_Tc} still hold if the assumption $V\geq 0$ is dropped.
-We only use it in Appendix \ref{KTV_Asymptotics_of_EV_and_EF_Section} when we investigate the spectral properties of a certain linear operator involving $V$.
+\begin{bem} Our main results Theorem~\ref{DHS1:Main_Result} and Theorem~\ref{DHS1:Main_Result_Tc} still hold if the assumption $V\geq 0$ is dropped.
+We only use it in Appendix \ref{DHS1:KTV_Asymptotics_of_EV_and_EF_Section} when we investigate the spectral properties of a certain linear operator involving $V$.
 These statements still hold in the case of potentials without a definite sign but their proof is longer.
-A proof of these statements in the general setting can be found in the PhD thesis of M.~Schaub.
+A proof of these statements in the general setting can be found in \cite[Chapter 6]{Diss_Marcel}.
+The property $V\geq 0$ does not simplify the remaining part of our analysis.
 We expect our results to be true also if $V$ has moderate local singularities.
 Furthermore, it may be possible to slightly weaken the decay assumptions of $V$.
 We choose to work with the assumptions above to keep the presentation at a reasonable length. \end{bem}